ashmhmd25321/3D_Models/README.md

 ## File Formats

-The 3D models are provided in the Wavefront OBJ file format, a widely supported format for storing 3D geometry data.
-Alongside the OBJ files, you will find corresponding material files (MTL) and texture files (PNG or JPEG) if applicable.
+The 3D models are provided in the Wavefront GLB file format, a widely supported format for storing 3D geometry data.
+Alongside the GLB files, you will find corresponding material files (MTL) and texture files (PNG or JPEG) if applicable.

 Please note that the 3D models are provided as static assets and do not include any animations or rigging information.